ErikPinel/AuctionClinetP/README.md

 ### Client-side:
 * React.JS
-* Mobx
-* Sequelize
+* mui

 ### Server-side:
 * Node.JS
 * Express
-* SQL
+* mongoDB

 ## What's next:
-1. improve swiper page by sending new clothes every 30 swipes.
-2. Improve algorithm for recommendations
+1. Move end of auction handling to server-side .
+2. Add more sections and sub sections.
 3. add more parameters for recommendation.
 3. Adding affiliation to the app (because why not :))
 4. Buy clothes the way its meant to be.

-## Be a contribute:

-<a href="/CONTRIBUTION.md">Contribution Readme</a>